All Episodes

 I agree with that.

-I think one thing we're also losing sight here is that all these politicians are elected by, especially the congressmen and congresswomen are elected by the people to represent them.
+I think one thing we're also losing sight here is that all these politicians are elected by, especially the congressmen, and congresswomen are elected by the people to represent them.

 And the majority of people in this country want a wall.

-So whatever happened to doing their job and representing the people, and when the president, who is the basically the CEO of this country, sets out to do what the people want and what needs to be done for a matter of national security, he's blocked.
+So whatever happened to doing their job and representing the people, and when the president, who is basically the CEO of this country, sets out to do what the people want and what needs to be done for a matter of national security, he's blocked.

 Yeah, no, I agree.